 What Is a Stakeholder for a Nonprofit?

-That could be people directly involved such as board members, people you serve, donors, or foundations that give you grants.
+“Stakeholders” refers to anyone, individual or group that has an interest in your nonprofit.
+It includes people directly involved such as board members, people you serve, donors, or foundations that give you grants.

 Many other individuals or groups can be stakeholders too, even if they are more indirectly involved such as vendors where you purchase supplies or services.
 A stakeholder can be the company that sponsors one of your events.